China’s ongoing love affair with gambling

 The strict legislation on gambling in China also affects online gambling, and just as the Chinese government does not grant licenses for gambling sites outside of Macau, it also does not grant licenses to online casino websites in China.

 However, keen online gamblers can quickly get around this by playing on foreign websites, despite the government’s attempts to filter them out of search engine results.
-Many international websites offer games specifically catered for Chinese players.
+Many international websites, like reputed online casino site from united kingdom offer games specifically catered for Chinese players.

 Playing by the rules